yujisatojr/react-portfolio-template/README.md

 * Responsive design
 * Simple & modern technologies (React, JavaScript, and SCSS)

-This template is free to use (open source), and no attribution is required.
-You can fork this repository to make changes of your own.
+This template is free to use, and no attribution is required.
+You can fork or download this repository to customize it for your own use.
 Please don't forget to leave a ⭐ if you like this portfolio!

 ## Setup